Trainability of Dissipative Perceptron-Based Quantum Neural Networks

-Let us assume for simplicity that there are no hidden layers so that the DQNN is composed of an $n$-qubit input layer ($n_\tin=n$) and an $n$-qubit output layer ($n_\tout=n$).
-As shown in the Supplemental Material, the following theorem holds. \begin{theorem} Consider a DQNN with deep global perceptrons parametrized as in~\eqref{eq:parametrization}, such that $A_1^1$, $B_1^1$ in~\eqref{eq:AandB} and $V_j^1$ $(\forall j)$ form independent $2$-designs over $n+1$ qubits.
-Then, the variance of the partial derivative of the cost function with respect to $\theta^\nu$ in $V_j^1$ is upper bounded as
+Let us assume for simplicity the case when the DQNN input and output layers have the same number of qubits ($n_\tin=n_\tout=n$).
+As shown in the Supplemental Material, the following theorem holds. \begin{theorem} Consider a DQNN with deep global perceptrons parametrized as in Eq.~\eqref{eq:parametrization}, such that $A_j^l$, $B_j^l$ in Eq.~\eqref{eq:AandB} and $V_j^l$ $(\forall j,l)$ form independent $2$-designs over $n+1$ qubits.
+Then, the variance of the partial derivative of the cost function with respect to $\theta^\nu$ in $V_j^l$ is upper bounded as